All Phoenix City Council

 How Citizens can Participate

-Citizens may appear before the City Council or a Council Subcommittee to express their views on any published agenda item.
-In addition, Citizen Comments are heard beginning 15 minutes before and, if necessary, immediately after the meeting.
+Citizens may appear telephonically before the City Council or a Council Subcommittee to express their views on any published agenda item.
+In addition, Citizen Comments are heard for up to 30 minutes (unless extended by the chair) before adjournment or recess of the formal meeting provided a quorum of the Council is present.
 Any member of the public will be given three minutes to address the council on issues of interest or concern to them.
-Speakers will be called in the order in which requests to speak are received.
-As mandated by the Arizona Open Meeting Law, officials may not discuss items not on the agenda, but may direct staff to follow-up with the citizen.
+In compliance with the Arizona Open Meeting Law, the City Council cannot discuss or take formal action on any matter not on the agenda, but may direct staff to follow-up with the citizen.

 If you have an individual concern involving the City, you are encouraged to contact your District Council member at 602-262-7029 or the City Manager's Office at 602-262-4449.
 To reach the Mayor's office, call 602-262-7111.
 We will do everything possible to be responsive to your individual requests.